All We Love We Leave Behind: Critical reception

 NME's John Calvert, on the other hand, was more mixed to the album, writing "[...]
 [B]y trading nonsensical time signatures and atonal bursts for fluidity and stadium rock, they’ve subtracted from their former wretchedness".

-All We Love We Leave Behind was named the best album of 2012 by Decibel, while Pitchfork Media ranked the album #2 on its list of the 40 best metal albums of 2012.
+All We Love We Leave Behind was named the best album of 2012 by Decibel, while Pitchfork Media ranked the album No. 2 on its list of the 40 best metal albums of 2012.
 The album was also listed 40th on Stereogum's list of top 50 albums of 2012.
 Metacritic ranked All We Love We Leave Behind at number 5 on its "25 best-reviewed albums of 2012" list and number 27 "critics pick the best albums of 2012" list.

 Charts

 It peaked at number 70 on the Billboard 200, which was the band's highest chart performance until The Dusk in Us was released in 2017.